 Packed with protein and complex carbs, they are ideal as an energizing snack or pre/post workout fuel.

-With a 15 minute prep time and short 12 minute bake time, these bars are perfect for meal prep.
+With a 15 minute prep time and short 12 minute bake time, these bars are also perfect for meal prep.

 Slice them up and wrap them in parchment paper for easy grab-and-go snacks or drizzle them with chocolate and serve as dessert.